All Episodes

 Obama's let everybody down.

-Obama's not who he said he was going to be, hasn't done what he said he was going to do, the things he did do have made a big mess out of everything.
+The things he did do have made a big mess out of everything.

-Uh so that there isn't none of none of what Obama said he was going to do has happened, but more importantly, the things Obama has done have failed miserably.
+So there isn't, none of what Obama said he was going to do has happened.

-I mean, it's really in one sense not a good time to be a Democrat.
+I mean, it's really, in one sense, not a good time to be a Democrat because you're living with the hard, cold reality that your policies don't work.

-And there are enough hardcore random, ordinary everyday Democrats who really believe all of this big government stuff.
+And there are enough hardcore, random, ordinary, everyday Democrats who really believe all of this big government stuff.

-And you've got the leadership strata and uh which is where all the conspiracies take place and the and by by that I mean the the uh their own version of the elites and the inside the beltway establishments and so forth.
+And by that, I mean their own version of the elites and the inside-the-belt way establishments and so forth.

 They really do believe all this liberalism stuff.